nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 ### Medical debt creates stress and disproportionately affects people of color.

-Six percent of all New Yorkers—about 1 in 20 people—have medical debt in collections.
+Six percent of all New Yorkers — about 1 in 20 people — have medical debt in collections.
 People living in communities of color tend to experience a higher rate of, and owe more money in, medical debt than people living in White communities.
-In Brooklyn, for example, <a href="https://apps.urban.org/features/debt-interactive-map/?type=medical&variable=medcoll&state=36&county=36047">communities of color have double the amount of residents with medical debt in collections.</a>
+In Brooklyn, for example, <a href="https://apps.urban.org/features/debt-interactive-map/?type=medical&variable=medcoll&state=36&county=36047">communities of color have double the amount of residents with medical debt in collections.</a> <a href="https://www.nyc.gov/office-of-the-mayor/news/062-24/mayor-adams-relieve-2-billion-medical-debt-hundreds-thousands-working-class#/0"> A medical debt relief program is planned to help alleviate some of this burden. </a>

 Chronic stress related to finances can be debilitating because the factors causing it are difficult to resolve, and many worsen over time.
 Long-term stress increases the risk of mental health issues and other health problems.